Do Go On - 443 - The Theft of The Scream

 It was our first show of the festival, first live show in Melbourne for a little while.

-And honestly, my favorite live show we've done for a long time.
+And honestly, my favourite live show we've done for a long time.

 Me too.